How to Migrate from Apideck Without Re-Authenticating End Users

 }

 }Provider-specific metadata like Salesforce's instance_url or QuickBooks' realm_id goes into the context root.
-The platform resolves these using JSONata expressions in the integration configuration—no custom code needed.
+The platform resolves these using JSONata expressions in the integration configuration - no custom code needed.

-Import via API
+Import via API: OAuth Connections

-For each connection you exported from Apideck, create an integrated account in Truto by passing the raw tokens directly into the context:
+For each OAuth connection you exported from Apideck, create an integrated account in Truto by passing the raw tokens directly into the context:

 const response = await fetch('https://api.truto.one/integrated-accounts', {